-The operators' controls of most PosiDrive Servo Systems are straightforward and self-explanatory.
-This section covers the physical switches and buttons, but not the touch screen.
-The touch screen HMI is documented in sections #5 and #6.
+The operators' controls of most PosiDrive Servo Systems are straight forward and self explanatory.
+This section covers the physical switches and buttons, but not the touch-screen.
+The touchscreen HMI is documented in sections #5 and #6.

-Since there are such a variety of PosiDrive servo packages this section may describe features that are not included in your particular system.
+Since there is such a variety of PosiDrive servo packages, this section may describe features that your particular system does not possess.

-4-1 Main Disconnect Switch
+4-1 MAIN DISCONNECT SWITCH